Danzig crisis: Hitler's summit with King Carol II of Romania, night of the vampires

-On 24 November 1938, King Carol II of Romania visited Germany to meet Hitler at the Berghof, where the principal subject was German–Romanian economic relations, especially oil.
+On 24 November 1938, King Carol II of Romania visited Germany to meet Hitler at the Berghof in the Bavarian Alps, where the principal subject was German–Romanian economic relations, especially oil.
 Weinberg wrote: "Carol made the needed concessions, but he demonstrated his concern for his country's independence by driving a very hard bargain".
 The British historian D.C.
 Watt wrote that Carol had a "trump card" by controlling the oil, without which the German military could not function.
 The Germans were therefore willing to pay a high price for the necessary Romanian oil.
 The Four Year Plan was intended to make Germany self-sufficient in artificial oil made from coal by 1940, but had run into major delays and cost overruns.
 Hermann Göring, the chief of the Four Year Plan organisation, had informed Hitler in November 1938 that, due to problems with the new technology, the synthetic oil plants would be not be operating by September 1940 as planned, and that 1942 would be a more likely date.
 During the Hitler–Carol summit at the Berghof, Hitler demanded that Carol free Corneliu Zelea Codreanu, the leader of the fascist Legion of the Archangel Michael (whom Carol had imprisoned in May 1938) and appoint him Prime Minister.
 During the Hitler–Carol summit, Hitler ordered the Wehrmacht to begin plans to occupy the Free City with the aim of returning it to Germany.
 On 25 November 1938, Bonnet ordered the French Ambassador in Warsaw Léon Noël, to find an excuse for terminating the 1921 Franco-Polish alliance.
 His views on this issue created considerable opposition within the Quai d'Orsay, where it was argued that Poland was too valuable an ally to be abandoned, and that if France renounced the Polish alliance, Warsaw would align with Berlin.

 Believing that his grip on his throne was weak as long as an alternative leadership existed (in the form of Codreanu) that Hitler might back, Carol decided to wipe out the leadership of the Legion.
 On the night of 30 November 1938, known in Romania as the "Night of the Vampires", Codreanu and 13 other Legion leaders were taken from prison out to a remote rural road where they were all garroted to death and then shot, with the official story being they were all "shot while trying to escape".
 The German media launched a major campaign against Carol for the "Night of Vampires", which was described as an act of murder and a "victory for the Jews".
 Despite the campaign against Carol, on 10 December 1938 a German-Romanian economic agreement was signed that provided for more Romanian oil exports to Germany.